Unthrottled/blog/_posts/2017-05-01-Hazelcast-Performance-Serialization.md

  ![graph.jpg]({{site.url}}/assets/images/cereal/times.png)

- There are a few other options that can be done toward object seriailzaiton and Hazelcast.
+ There are a few other options that can be done toward object serialization and Hazelcast.
  However they are not as performant as the last two discussed, so I will provide a [link to my resource for this post.](http://docplayer.net/35092370-Webinar-maximizing-hazelcast-performance-with-serialization.html)
  There all the options are explored by one of the founders of Hazelcast, who knows a lot more on the topic than I do!